AnilKambr/Snake_game/README.md

 # Snake_game
-I wrote a Python code fore Snake Game
+I wrote a Python code for Snake Game